Emiliano Testini

-Emiliano Testini (born January 9, 1977 in Perugia) is an Italian footballer who plays as a midfielder for Italian club Spezia.
+Emiliano Testini (born 9 January 1977) is an Italian football coach and a former player.
+He is an assistant coach with Lucchese.

 Career

-Testini made his debut in Serie A 22 December 1996 with the shirt of A.C.
-Perugia in the match finished with the result Bologna-Perugia 0-0 in what was his only match in the Italian top flight.
+Testini made his debut in Serie A on 22 December 1996 with the shirt of Perugia in the 0–0 draw against Bologna, that was his only match in the Italian top flight.
 Perugia also competed in the European 2000 Intertoto Cup.